 Just like the urge to type “80085” on a calculator, (heehee, still funny)… it turns out there are lots of little references that we share and make us feel connected even though we grew up in different countries and without internet.

-In my work I help people show up online in a way that gets them clients.
-In this work – connection is the key to building trust.
+Connection is the key to building trust.
 It doesn’t always have to be a shared cultural experience.
 And it doesn’t always have to be serious OR silly OR totally perfect.
 At its core, connection is more of a gut-level thing.
 A feeling.
 An instinct.
 It’s powerful stuff.

-Did you have this in your school?
+And more importantly, did you have this in your school?